Gaya/gaya.pizza/blog/contents/articles/using-flow-instead-of-prop-types/index.md

 );
 ```

 All the errors in the last example would have been reported in the IDE or when you run Flow.
+And
+yes: Flow supports JSX, so that's pretty awesome!

 In closing
 ----------

-Flow makes it easier for me to enforce the correct uses of my components in my applications.
+Flow makes it easier for me to enforce the correct use of my components in my applications.
 Adding
 type checking on other parts of your application is also a great idea, as you might grow more aware
 of the code you're writing.